JohannesKutning/system76_launch_repair/README.md

 # Repair of a System76 Launch v1.3

-The great thing about an open source hardware development like is the easy access to schematics and PCB layout.
+The great thing about an open source hardware development is the easy access to schematics and PCB layout.
 The entire keyboard project is available here: https://github.com/system76/launch